Transcendental Étude No. 7 (Liszt)

 In a customary manner of Liszt, the piece begins with some sharp notes and fast, powerful descending scales.
 The "heroic" theme is then introduced.
 The piece becomes more chaotic and finally erupts in difficult octave arpeggiations.
 It ends with a final restatement of the theme.

-The theme of this piece is similar to that of the Pink Panther, both of which include some chromaticism in their respective melodies.
-While both themes are similar, it is unlikely that Henry Mancini took inspiration from this piece, as chromaticism in melody and harmony are a commonplace in music.

-The material is not considered very difficult in comparison to the other études, however the piece is considered a challenge to execute well compared to other piano repertoire.
 Many composers and pianists, including Leslie Howard and Ferruccio Busoni, consider the 1837 version of this piece superior to the final Transcendental version.

+Difficulties

+The main theme, beginning on measure 20, makes use of the sostenuto pedal.
+It requires precise coordination to only sustain the fanfare-like melody, with the pizzicato accompaniment in the background.